jjacobLiu/jjacobLiu/README.md

-- 👋 Hi, I’m @jjacobLiu
+- 👋 Hi, I’m Liu Junjie @jjacobLiu
 - 👀 I'm a fresh explorer in computer science, machine learning, and deep learning.
 - 🌱 I’m currently learning elctrical and computer engineering at the UM-SJTU Institute.
 - 📫 Reach me by email to jjacob555432@gmail.com